-‘Peer Pleasure’ – an intimate performance with mirrors.
+‘Peer Pleasure’ – an intimate installation/performance with mirrors.

 Short excerpt from BACKLIT experiments.

 Performer/collaborators: Seraina Dejaco, Kimberley Harvey and Julie Moosburg.